cybertec-postgresql/pgwatch/docs/docker_installation.md

 ## Interacting with the Docker container

--   If to launch with the `PW3_TESTDB=1` env. parameter then the pgwatch3 configuration database running inside Docker is added to the monitoring, so that you should immediately see some metrics at least on the *Health-check* dashboard.
+-   If to launch with the `PW_TESTDB=1` env. parameter then the pgwatch configuration database running inside Docker is added to the monitoring, so that you should immediately see some metrics at least on the *Health-check* dashboard.